openstack-infra/system-config/playbooks/roles/letsencrypt-request-certs/README.rst

 **Role Variables**

-.. zuul:rolevar:: letsencrypt_test_only
+.. zuul:rolevar:: letsencrypt_use_staging

-   Uses staging, rather than prodcution requests to letsencrypt
+   If set to True will use the letsencrypt staging environment, rather than make production requests.
+Useful during initial provisioning of hosts to avoid affecting production quotas.

 .. zuul:rolevar:: letsencrypt_certs